anderson-81/gapapp-android/README.md

 3 - Phonegap Plugins list implemented:

-  - Battery Status
+- cordova-plugin-battery-status
-  - Camera
+- cordova-plugin-camera
-  - Contacts
+- cordova-plugin-contacts
-  - Device Info
+- cordova-plugin-device
-  - Device Motion (accelerometer)
+- cordova-plugin-device-motion
-  - Device Orientation (compass)
+- cordova-plugin-device-orientation
-  - Dialogs (notification)
+- cordova-plugin-dialogs
-  - Geolocation
+- cordova-plugin-geolocation
-  - Globalization
+- cordova-plugin-globalization
-  - InAppBrowser
+- cordova-plugin-inappbrowser
-  - Media Capture
+- cordova-plugin-media-capture
-  - Network Information
+- cordova-plugin-network-information
-  - Splash Screen
+- cordova-plugin-splashscreen
-  - Status Bar
+- cordova-plugin-vibration
-  - Vibration
+- cordova-plugin-statusbar
 - OBS:
-    - Console is a plug used in development.
+  - cordova-plugin-console is a plug used in development.
-    - Whitelist is a plug used in development.
+  - cordova-plugin-whitelist and cordova-plugin-legacy-whitelist is a plug used in development.
-    - Media, File and File Transfer - They will be developed in a later version or another app.
+  - cordova-plugin-media, cordova-plugin-file and cordova-plugin-file-transfer - They will be developed in a later version or another app.